LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 ----------

 QuickCheck was originally developed for Haskell.
 Implementations for several other programming languages soon followed.
+QuickCheck provides support for *property-based testing*.
 The idea is to express properties that predicates must comply with and automatically generate tests for those properties.
 The ``lgtunit`` tool supports both ``quick_check/2-3`` test dialects, as described above, and ``quick_check/1-3`` public predicates for interactive use:

 ::